tina4stack/tina4-php/docs/README.md

 These are the tools you need for Tina4

-* IDE development tool : Tool used when writing code, debugging or version control Eg. PHPStorm; Visual Studio Code
+* [PHP 7.1 or greater](installation/install-php.md) : Open source general-purpose scripting language used in software/web development

-* PHP 7.1 or greater : Open source general-purpose scripting language used in software/web development
+* [Composer](installation/install-composer.md) : Package manager used to manage dependence between your libraries and PHP software/website

-* Composer : PHP package manager used to manage dependence between your libraries and PHP software/website
+* [OpenSSL](installation/install-openssl.md) : A toolkit used for Security Layer protocols between a computer network and Internet servers

-* OpenSSL : A toolkit used for Security Layer protocols between a computer network and Internet servers
+* [IDE development tool](installation/install-ide.md) : Tool used when writing code, debugging or version control Eg. PHPStorm; Visual Studio Code

 ## Who should use Tina4 ?